Not Reef Tank Suitable

-Technically, these are called 'joint-legged animals,' and are in the Phylum Arthropoda, which is one of 36 phyla in the Kingdom Animalia (there are 5 kingdoms containing flora and fauna).
-In fact, representatives in 28 of the 36 are found in marine environments with some not visible to the human eye.
-Nevertheless, for marine hobbyists those of interest, e.g., shrimp-like creatures are discussed here, with others in this Phylum, such as barnacles, crabs, lobsters, and sea spiders discussed elsewhere in the Aquarium Library in separate sections.
+Technically, these are called 'joint-legged animals,' and they are in the Phylum Arthropoda and found in marine environments with some not visible to the human eye.
+Nevertheless, for marine hobbyists those of interest, e.g., shrimp-like creatures are discussed here, with others in this Phylum, such as barnacles, crabs, lobsters, and sea spiders discussed elsewhere in the Species Library in separate sections.

 Nevertheless, those in the Class Malacostraca are of far more interest as it contains crabs, lobsters, prawns, shrimp, and crayfish.
 It's further divided into three subclasses, Phyllocarida, Hoplocarida and Eumalacostraca.
 As for Phyllocarida, its mostly ancient/primitive creatures, with most extinct.
 In the Subclass Hoplocarida, its Order Stomatopoda contains those dreaded mantis shrimps that are often undesirable in our aquariums.